-- (1) All options held by named executive officers have exercise prices above \$79.54, the closing market price of our common stock on December 29, 2023, the last trading day of 2023. - (2) The amounts in the column represent the number of shares that would be issued under the time-based RSU awards, multiplied by a stock price of \$79.54 per share, which was the closing price of our common stock on December 29, 2023, the last trading day of 2023.
-See "2023 Outstanding Equity Awards at Fiscal Year-End Table" and "Compensation Discussion and Analysis-Analysis of 2023 Named Executive Officer Compensation-Long-term incentive compensation" above. - (3) The amounts in the column represent the value of eligible outstanding long-term incentive cash awards, if termination occurs after the 2nd anniversary of the 1st day of the performance period, pro-rated based the number on days of continuous employment from the beginning of the performance period through December 31, 2023.
-This value may not correspond to the actual value that will be realized by the named executive officers, which depends on the extent to which performance conditions are ultimately met.
-As described above, no such amounts applied as of December 31, 2023. - (4) The amounts in the column represent the value that would be realized on vesting of eligible outstanding PRSU awards, if termination occurs after the 2nd anniversary of the 1st day of the performance period, pro-rated based on the number of days of continuous employment from the beginning of the performance period through December 31, 2023, the termination date, multiplied by a stock price of \$79.54 per share, which was the closing price of our common stock on December 29, 2023, the last trading day of 2023.
-This value may not correspond to the actual value that will be realized by the named executive officers, which depends on the extent to which performance conditions are ultimately met and the value of our common stock in future periods.
-As described above, no such amounts applied as of December 31, 2023. - (5) The amounts in this column represent the estimated payouts that would be made under our Executive Incentive Compensation Plan.
+- as of December 31, 2024, by named executive officers, were granted prior to July 25, 2024, the date the Talent and Compensation Committee approved prospectively to accelerate unvested options in full, upon an officer's disability or death. - (2) The amounts in the column represent the number of shares that would be issued under the time-based RSU awards, multiplied by a stock price of \$83.93 per share, which was the closing price of our common stock on December 31, 2024, the last trading day of 2024.
+See "2024 Outstanding Equity Awards at Fiscal Year-End Table" and "Compensation Discussion and Analysis-Analysis of 2024 Named Executive Officer Compensation-Long-term incentive compensation" above. - (3) The amounts in the column represent the value of eligible outstanding long-term incentive cash awards, if termination occurs after the second anniversary of the first day of the performance period, pro-rated based on the number of days of continuous employment from the beginning of the performance period through December 31, 2024 for awards granted prior to March 5, 2024 and for awards granted on or after March 5, 2024, if termination occurs at least six month following the first day of the applicable performance period, the officer's long-term incentive cash awards will not be forfeited and will immediately vest based on target performance on a pro-rate basis, calculated based on the days of continuous employment from the beginning of the performance period through the date the officer's employment is terminated.
+This value may not correspond to the actual value that will be realized by the named executive officers, which depends on the extent to which performance conditions are ultimately met. - (4) The amounts in the column represent the value that would be realized on vesting of eligible outstanding PRSU awards, if termination occurs after the second anniversary of the first day of the performance period, pro-rated based on the number of days of continuous employment from the beginning of the performance period through December 31, 2024 for awards granted prior to March 5, 2024 and for awards granted on or after March 5, 2024, if termination occurs at least six months following the first day of the applicable performance period, the officer's PRSU awards will not be forfeited and will immediately vest based on target performance on a pro-rate basis, calculated based on the days of continuous employment from the beginning of the performance period through the date the officer's employment is terminated, multiplied by a stock price of \$83.93 per share, which was the closing price of our common stock on December 31, 2024, the last trading day of 2024.
+This value may not correspond to the actual value that will be realized by the named executive officers, which depends on the extent to which performance conditions are ultimately met and the value of our common stock in future periods. - (5) The amounts in this column represent the estimated payouts that would be made under our Executive Incentive Compensation Plan.